emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 # Change Log
 {:removeInRFC="true" numbered="false"}

+Changes from -12 to -13:

+* Editorial changes

 Changes from -11 to -12:

 * Introduced Q_MAX and V_MAX as formal names for the invocation constraints.